This post may be updated from time to time with additional information or links to information. Be sure to save or bookmark and check back often.

 Disclaimer: I’m not an advisor or fiduciary.
 I’m just your average swing trader offering up a bit of advice from my experiences.
 This post is for educational and informational purposes only.
 Always go to a fiduciary or other advisor for financial advice.
 Investing of any kind does have a risk of loss potential.
 Before investing, do your own research, practice, and evaluate your risk level and type of investing you can handle and afford.

 Note: I am not employed by Rockwell Trading.
 My advertisement of the book and app is sincere appreciation of the simplicity of the teachings offered and how it helped my understanding of the stock market.
-The banks promotional $75 is only as long as they run the promotion.
-I don’t have dates in this post because they keep extending it.
-Click my link above to view current terms.

 If you found this post helpful, please consider making a one-time donation to help keep the blog alive.
 Donations may be sent through PayPal, CashApp, Venmo (@RedConrad or Red@RedConrad.com), or through Zelle to Red@RedConrad.com